top of page

 Nested Houses: Domestication dynamics in human–wasp relations in contemporary rural Japan’ .
 Journal of Ethnobiology and Ethnomedicine

-An ethnobiological investigation into the central Japanese practice of rearing wasps as an edible delicacy, and its implications for theorising domestication.
+An ethnobiological investigation into the Central Japanese practice of rearing wasps as an edible delicacy, and its implications for theorising domestication.

 Standard methods for Apis mellifera brood for human food Journal of Apicultural Research